Amid68/Fake-News-Detection/data_analysis/ISOT_analysis/ISOT_analysis.md

     Percentage: 0.04%

-This analysis reveals that 99.21% of true news articles contain "(Reuters)" while only 0.04% of fake news does.
+This analysis reveals a critical finding: 99.21% of true news articles contain the "(Reuters)" pattern, while only 0.04% of fake news articles do.
 This pattern creates a significant bias that would allow models to "cheat" by using this marker rather than learning substantive differences between real and fake news content.

+This finding is crucial for our comparative evaluation of transformer models because:
+1. Models might learn to rely on this simple pattern rather than deeper linguistic features
+2. This would lead to poor generalization when applied to news from other sources
+3. It would make model comparison less meaningful, as all models might simply learn this shortcut

 For a fair comparison of transformer models on this dataset, we need to remove these dataset-specific markers.

 ## 3. Enhanced Data Cleaning

+Based on the identified biases, I implement an enhanced cleaning function:

 ```python